sitedata/checklyhq.com/site/content/docs/browser-checks/quickstart.md

 let page
 ```

-**2. Before hook:** Inside the Mocha "before" hook, we launch a browser and a new browser page, which is like a normal browser
+**2. Before hook:** Inside the Mocha `before` hook, we launch a browser and a new browser page, which is like a normal browser
 tab.
-We do this inside the "before" hook because we always want this initialization to happen before any checks are done.
+We do this inside the `before` hook because we always want this initialization to happen before any checks are done.
 Also notice the use of the async/await syntax.

-Almost everything in the Puppeteer framework is asynchronous: using this
-syntax saves us from using callbacks or promise chains.
+Almost everything in the Puppeteer framework is asynchronous: using this syntax saves us from using callbacks or promise chains.

 ```js
 before(async () => {